 Because of her close connection with these first teachers, Libby is committed to teaching Reiki as these early teachers taught it in order to preserve the integrity and authenticity of this simple, ancient form of healing.
 Libby is dedicated to sharing Reiki with all who seek greater wholeness, love and connection.

-Libby is a graduate of Simmons School of Social Work and finds her forty years as a therapist complement her role as a teacher of Reiki.
+Libby is a graduate of Simmons School of Social Work and finds her forty-two years as a therapist complement her role as a teacher of Reiki.
 Her experience as a medical social worker at Massachusetts General Hospital provides a traditional foundation for her work.
-Libby has taught over 10,000 people nationwide, and has over thirty-seven years of experience blending Reiki with conventional health care.
+Libby has taught over 14,000 people nationwide, and has over thirty-four years of experience blending Reiki with conventional health care.
 Libby has presented Reiki to medical and nursing students at Harvard, Brown, Tufts, and Yale as well as staff at Massachusetts General, Beth Israel, Mt.
-Auburn, Emerson, Dartmouth-Hitchcock, Southern New Hampshire, New York Foundling, and New York Columbia Presbyterian.
+Auburn, Emerson, Dartmouth-Hitchcock, Southern New Hampshire, New York Foundling and New York Columbia Presbyterian.

 Libby was featured in a Reiki segment for the PBS nationally televised series, Body and Soul.
 Libby has lectured on Reiki for three consecutive years at the annual conference of The National Institute for the Clinical Application of Behavioral Medicine.
 In 1999, Libby made a pilgrimage to Japan to explore the history of the Reiki teachers and climb Mt.
 Kuramayama, the birthplace of Reiki.